b1ndark/project5/README.md

     - **TVs & Audio** Which when clicked it will drop the following menu.
       - **TVs** When pressed it will display all TVs available in stock.
-      - **Home cinema** When pressed it will display all Home cinemas available in stock.
+      - **Home cinema** When pressed it will display all home cinemas available in stock.
       - **Headphones** When pressed it will display all Headphones available in stock.
       - **Radios** When pressed it will display all Radios available in stock.
       - **All TVs & Audio** When pressed it will display all TVs & Audio available in stock.